saymrwulf/transformers/notes.md

-2020-05-28T22:17:00 - Refactor for clarity, might break a few tests though (transformers) 2020-08-16T04:33:00 - Implementing approach from a new paper read last night (transformers) 2020-08-16T20:31:00 - Refactor for clarity, might break a few tests though (transformers)
+2020-05-28T22:17:00 - Refactor for clarity, might break a few tests though (transformers) 2020-08-16T04:33:00 - Implementing approach from a new paper read last night (transformers) 2020-08-16T20:31:00 - Refactor for clarity, might break a few tests though (transformers) 2020-09-10T02:23:00 - Implementing approach from a new paper read last night (transformers)